LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/accessibilty-policy.md

 * System messages are read by the interface as they appear on the screen.
 * On native platforms, audio earcons are sent when the user sends and receives messages.
 * On iOS, some system messages play as audio earcons rather than spoken text.
 For example the "Agent is typing..." can be configured to be a typing sound.

-See [accessibility and sound effects]() for a list of audio files supported by LP Mobile within iOS.

 {: .notice}
 The Android library does not require code changes to support this functionality.